 The amount of oxygen going through the tubing and into the patient's nostrils is measured in liters per minute or LPM.
 The standard starting point for most patients is two liters.
 If a patient's oxygen saturation percentage is in the 80s, starting with this amount is usually just fine.

 If the percentage doesn't start to increase within a few minutes, the LPM should be raised, but no higher than 6 liters.
-Any higher with nasal cannulas will do more harm than good.
+Any higher with nasal cannulas will not do any good because 6 L is the highest amount that they are capable of outputting.

 Make sure it stays in their nose.
 I've lost count how many times a patient appears to have their oxygen on, but with a closer look, I see that it's next to their nose or on on top of it.
 Keep looking closely especially if they keep it on for long periods of time.